 Recognizing Mental Health Disorders Among Students

 Each disorder has its own unique set of indicators; thus teachers need to be very observant.
+“Mental health struggles are real.
+They can be painful.
+You may feel alone.
+In some of the darkest times, you may feel like something is “wrong” with you to the core. ” Erica Thompson, LMFT, LPCC explains.
 There are also some signs that are so oblivious that they cannot be detected that easily, therefore, the teacher must be open to their students so that the student can freely talk what is happening to her.
 The bottom line is that teachers must be vigilant and observant.
 Once they detect something off, they should immediately call the attention of the person in charge at school in terms of detecting mental health.
 And then contact the parents for confirmation.

 How Teachers Help Students With Mental Health Disorders

 To be effective in helping students with mental health disorders, it is recommended that teachers also do their homework in researching about the disorders.
 The school may have special training on this particular need, but still, teachers must find ways to deepen their knowledge further.
 Doing so will enable them to make ways on how to make teaching effective for them.

 Below are some of the ways on How Teachers can be of Help to Students with Special Needs